Not every Community is a “Dog Friendly Community” in Florida

 Oh gosh, that makes everything more difficult.
 Many communities or landlords do not rent to renters with pets.
 Isn’t that unfair and discriminating?
 Well, maybe, but it is perfectly legal.
 Is it legal do discriminate between smokers and non-smokers?
 Can a landlord say “cats only”?
 Yes, he can.
 Unfortunately, the renter needs to look for another accommodation where he can bring his furry friend.

-Service Dogs and Service Snakes
+Service Dogs and Service Snakes – we talked about it briefly

 A blind veteran buys a home in a non-pet community and wants to bring his service dog.
 The buyer discloses it, but the HOA still declines the dog.
 This is a case for a lawyer!
 Seeing-eye dogs and service animals are not considered a “pet.”
 Federal Fair Housing Law is applicable which clearly states what a landlord can do and what he can’t do.